awsdocs/aws-encryption-sdk-docs/doc_source/concepts.md

 The AWS Encryption SDK supports several commonly used wrapping keys, such as AWS Key Management Service \(AWS KMS\) symmetric [customer master keys](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#master_keys) \(CMKs\), raw AES\-GCM \(Advanced Encryption Standard/Galois Counter Mode\) keys, and raw RSA keys\.
 You can also extend or implement your own wrapping keys\.

+When you use envelope encryption, you need to protect your wrapping keys from unauthorized access\.
+You can do this in any of the following ways:
++ Use a web service designed for this purpose, such as [AWS Key Management Service \(AWS KMS\)](https://aws.amazon.com/kms/)\.
++ Use a [hardware security module \(HSM\)](https://en.wikipedia.org/wiki/Hardware_security_module) such as those offered by [AWS CloudHSM](https://aws.amazon.com/cloudhsm/)\.
++ Use other key management tools and services\.

+If you don't have a key management system, we recommend AWS KMS\.
+The AWS Encryption SDK integrates with AWS KMS to help you protect and use your wrapping keys\.
+However, the AWS Encryption SDK does not require AWS or any AWS service\.

-## Keyring \(C and JavaScript\)<a name="keyring"></a>
+## Keyrings and master key providers<a name="keyring"></a>

+To specify the wrapping keys you use for encryption and decryption, you use a keyring \(C and JavaScript\) or a master key provider \(Java, Python, CLI\)\.
+You can use the keyrings and master key providers that the AWS Encryption SDK provides or design your own implementations\.
+The AWS Encryption SDK provides keyrings and master key providers that are compatible with each other subject to language constraints\.
+For details, see [Keyring compatibility](choose-keyring.md#keyring-compatibility)\.

 A *keyring* generates, encrypts, and decrypts data keys\.
-When you define a keyring, you can specify the wrapping keys that encrypt your data keys\.
+When you define a keyring, you can specify the [wrapping keys](#master-key) that encrypt your data keys\.
 Most keyrings specify at least one wrapping key or a service that provides and protects wrapping keys\.
 You can also define a keyring with no wrapping keys or a more complex keyring with additional configuration options\.
 For help choosing and using the keyrings that the AWS Encryption SDK defines, see [Using keyrings](choose-keyring.md)\.

-You can use the keyrings that the AWS Encryption SDK provides or write your own compatible custom keyrings\.
-You can use a single keyring with one or more wrapping keys of the same type\.
-Or, you can combine keyrings of the same type or a different type into a [multi\-keyring](choose-keyring.md#use-multi-keyring)\.
-The multi\-keyring returns a copy of the data key encrypted by each of the wrapping keys in each of the keyrings that comprise the multi\-keyring\.
-When you use a multi\-keyring to encrypt data, you can decrypt the data using a keyring configured with any one of the wrapping keys in the multi\-keyring\.

-The keyrings that the AWS Encryption SDK provides are compatible with master key providers in the AWS Encryption SDK for Java and the AWS Encryption SDK for Python\.
-However, you must specify the same key material and use a keyring that is compatible with the master key provider, subject to language constraints\.
-Any minor incompatibility due to language constraints is explained in the topic about the language implementation\.
-For details, see [Keyring compatibility](choose-keyring.md#keyring-compatibility)\.

-## Master key provider \(Java and Python\)<a name="master-key-provider"></a>
+Keyrings are supported in C and JavaScript\.

-A *master key provider* returns master keys or objects that identify or represent master keys\.
+A *master key provider* is an alternative to a keyring\.
+The master key provider returns the wrapping keys \(or master keys\) you specify\.
 Each master key is associated with one master key provider, but a master key provider typically provides multiple master keys\.
-You can use the master key providers that the AWS Encryption SDK provides or design your own custom master key providers\.

-Master key providers in the AWS Encryption SDK for Java and AWS Encryption SDK for Python are compatible with keyrings in the all language implementations, subject to language constraints\.
-However, you must specify the same key material and use a keyring that is compatible with the master key provider\.
-For details, see [Keyring compatibility](choose-keyring.md#keyring-compatibility)\.

-When you use a master key and master key provider, you can also specify a [cryptographic materials manager](#crypt-materials-manager) \(CMM\)\.
-However, if you specify a master key provider, the AWS Encryption SDK creates a Default CMM for you\.
+Master key providers are supported in Java, Python, and the AWS Encryption CLI\.

+You must specify a keyring \(or master key provider\) for encryption\.
+You can specify the same keyring \(or master key provider\), or a different one, for decryption\.
+When encrypting, the AWS Encryption SDK uses all of the wrapping keys you specify to encrypt the data key\.
+When decrypting, the AWS Encryption SDK uses only the wrapping keys you specify to decrypt an encrypted data key\.
+Specifying wrapping keys for decryption is optional, but it's a AWS Encryption SDK [best practice](best-practices.md)\.

+### Specifying wrapping keys<a name="specifying-keys"></a>

+To specify the wrapping keys in a keyring \(or master key provider\), you must use an identifier that the keyring understands\.

+For raw AES and raw RSA wrapping keys in a keyring, you must specify a namespace and a name\. \(In master key providers, the `Provider ID` is the equivalent of the namespace and the `Key ID` is the equivalent of the name\.\) When decrypting, you must use the exact same namespace and name for each raw wrapping key\.
+If you use a different namespace or name, the AWS Encryption SDK will not recognize or use the wrapping key, even if the key material is the same\.

+When the wrapping key is an AWS KMS customer master key \(CMK\), use the AWS KMS key identifiers\.
+For details, see [Key identifiers](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#key-id) in the *AWS Key Management Service Developer Guide*\.
++ For encryption, the key identifiers you use differ with the language implementation\.
+For example, when encrypting in JavaScript, you can use any valid key identifier \(key ID, key ARN, alias name, or alias ARN\) for a CMK wrapping key\.
+When encrypting in C, you can only use a key ID or key ARN\.
++ When decrypting, you must use a key ARN\.

+  When the AWS Encryption SDK encrypts a data key with a CMK wrapping key, it stores the key ARN of the CMK in the metadata of the encrypted data key\.
+When decrypting in strict mode, the AWS Encryption SDK verifies that the same key ARN appears in the keyring \(or master key provider\) before it attempts to decrypt the encrypted data key\.
+If you use a different key identifier, the AWS Encryption SDK will not recognize or use the CMK, even if it's the same key\.

 ## Encryption context<a name="encryption-context"></a>